amrrdev/Food-Delivery-System-API/README.md

 To prevent abuse, API requests are subject to rate limiting.
 The current limits are:

-- 100 requests per minute for authenticated users
+- 100 requests 15 minutes
-- 20 requests per minute for unauthenticated users

 ### Versioning